Linear Response and Optimal Fingerprinting for Nonautonomous Systems: Conclusions

 In order to give more grounding to our results, we have applied the methodology developed in this paper to the investigation of the response of a variant of the Ghil-Sellers energy balance model where we introduce fairly nontrivial natural forcings associated with the sun spot cycle and volcanic eruptions.
 As a result of such forcings, there is no reference steady state.
 Following \cite{LucariniChekroun2024}, we introduce additional perturbations that are reminiscent of anthropogenic forcings, namely $CO_2$ increase and aerosols injection in the midlatitudes.
 We show that the response formulas we have developed in this paper are able to predict accurately the response of the system to $CO_2$ forcing even we study the problem using a severely coarse-grained approach, namely constructing a discrete Markov chain along the lines of Markov state modelling.
 Additionally, we have tested successfully the validity of the optimal fingerprinting method developed in this paper in identifying the two acting forcings.

 In previous investigations, using spectral methods and linking response theory with Koopmanism, we had linked the divergence of the linear response to the occurrence of so-called bifurcation-induced tipping phenomena, showing that thus formalism allows us to extend classical results to high-dimensional complex systems and provides solid foundations to the theory of critical slowing down \cite{LucariniChekroun2023,LucariniChekroun2024,Lucarini2025,lucarini2025generalframeworklinkingfree}.
-In future works we will explore where the results presented in this paper allow to provide a probabilistic and statistical mechanical view on critical phenomena of rate-induced tipping \cite{Ashwin2012,Panahi2023} and phase-induced tipping \cite{Alkhayuon2021}, which are receiving a great deal of attention across multiple scientific communities.
-The results presented here might also be useful for identifying accurate early warning signals.
+In future works we will explore where the results presented in this paper allow to provide a probabilistic and statistical mechanical view on critical phenomena of rate-induced tipping \cite{Ashwin2012,Panahi2023} and phase-induced tipping \cite{Alkhayuon2021}, which are receiving a great deal of attention across multiple scientific communities. {Indeed, our generalised Green's functions framework allows one to test the sensitivity of the response to perturbations initiated at different phases or times of the reference evolution.} The results presented here might also be useful for identifying accurate early warning signals.

-There is a growing trend of casting response theory as an optimization problem whereby one selects the optimal (according to some cost function) perturbation for achieving a goal, which is typically a desired change in the value of an observable of interest \cite{Castro2011,Antown2018,Antown2022,Gutierrez2025,Dambrosia2026}.
+There is a growing trend of casting response theory as an optimization problem whereby one selects the optimal (according to some cost function) perturbation for achieving a goal, which is typically a desired change in the value of an observable of interest \cite{Castro2011,Galatolo_2017,MacKay_2018,Antown2018,Antown2022,Gutierrez2025,Dambrosia2026,froyland2026}.
 This angle has the merit of reversing response theory and casting it as a bottom-up rather than the usual top-down methodology.
 It is intriguing to consider how to such a hybridization of response and control theory can be extended to the case of time-dependent reference dynamics.